Samar Amer

 Samar Amer Ibrahim Hamza (born 4 April 1995) is an Egyptian freestyle wrestler.
 She won the silver medal in the women's 76 kg event at the 2022 World Wrestling Championships held in Belgrade, Serbia.
 She became the first woman representing Egypt to reach a final at the World Wrestling Championships.

-She competed at the 2016 Summer Olympics in Rio de Janeiro, Brazil, and the 2020 Summer Olympics in Tokyo, Japan.
+Amer competed at the 2016 Summer Olympics in Rio de Janeiro, Brazil, and the 2020 Summer Olympics in Tokyo, Japan.